-The men looked at one another and nodded lightly, smiling with amusement.
-"You may stay up tonight but before you do, you must promise us to behave yourselves and not tinker with other people's property," Kunalook Kunalook "If you don't behave, we will never allow you to stay up ever again in the future," Tulugak added, his face stern.
-"WE WILL BEHAVE," said Punnik quickly.
-"We will." echoed Paneak.
+The men looked at one an-other and nodded lightly, smil-

+"If you don't behave, we will never allow you to stay up ever again in the future," Tulugak added, his face stern.
+"WE WILL BEHAVE," said boys ducked into and out of the pit entrance.
+"Mother, father said we can stay up all night tonight," said Punnik excitedly.
+"Be sure then and do what your father's told you," Pun-pil's mother said nik's mother said.

+WE WILL BEHAVE, said Punnik quickly.
+"We will," echoed Paneak.
 "Quuyahna, apahng (Thank you father), said Punnik with a quick excited smile.
+Benead, did the same and the

-Paneak did the same and the boys ducked into and out of the "Mother, father said we can stay up all night tonight," said Punnik excitedly.
-"Be sure then and do what your father's told you," Punnik's mother said.
+Paneak did the same and the boys ducked into and out of the

 THAT EVENING after eating, the mothers of the two boys took some dried caribou meat and some suet for them to eat during the night.
 They put them in small caribou skin bags.

+Off to Adventure

+\$2.00 per col. in.

-Off to Adventure Around 9 p.m. the boys began to get ready for the night's adventure.
+Around 9 p.m. the boys be-gan to get ready for the night's adventure.
 They gathered their adventure.
 They gathered their bows and arrows and slings.
-When they were ready to leave, their mothers gave them affec-tionate hugs and told them to be 'Remember what your father ld you," said the mothers.
+When they were ready to leave, their mothers gave them affec-tionate hugs and told them to be careful.

+Remember what your father told you," said the mothers.
 PUNNIK AND PANEAK began their night's adventure.
-They started out heading in no general direction at first.
-They spent most of their time target shooting with their bows and arrows.
+They started out heading in no genera direction at first.
+They spen direction at first.
+They spent most of their time target shoot-ing with their bows and arrows.
 Tiring of that, they chased one another in a game to tag.
 For the next two hours the oungsters cavorted on the tundra in a seemingly endless dis-play of energy.
 They were elated of their good fortune of staying up all night.
-It made it more pleasurable because the weather was beautiful with only a slight breeze coming from the north.
+It made it more pleasurable because the weather vas beautiful with only a slight breeze coming from the north.
 SOON, THE BOYS wandered toward the north beach and walked along where gentle swells swept the sandy shore.
 They headed northwest stopping now and then to play with their slings.

 The slings were made of sun-dried oogruk skin.
-The sling itself was diamond shaped with about an inch slit in the center that an inch sin the center that went lengthwise.
+The sling itself was diamond shaped with about an inch slit in the center that went lengthwise.
 At each end of the diamond were two small holes on which were fastened two two-foot long, thin sealskin thongs one of which had a loop that fitted on one's finger.

+Many Seals

-Many Seals AS THE BOYS played along the beach they moved toward Nuvook (The Point) northwest of Ipiutak.
+AS THE BOYS played along the beach they moved toward Nuvook (The Point) northwest of Ipiutak.
 The sea at the point swirled roughly caused by swift sea currents.
 In the midst of this swirl were numerous hairseals that bobbed up and down with the waves.
-Numerous seaguils, the waves.
 Numerous seagulls, herring gulls and terns flew around in a confusion of flight indicating a school of tomcod was abounding in the area.
 There the boys used their slings to try to hit the seals, never succeeding but coming close several times.
-They did not hope to get any of them but it was great fun for them to do this was great fun for them to do this anyway.
+They did not hope to get any of them but it was great fun for them to do this anyw yway.
 IT WAS MIDNIGHT now and the sun dipped to its lowest in the north horizon and began to climb the skies without setting.
-Punnik and Paneak had tired themselves somewhat and abandoned their sling shooting.
+Punnik and Paneak had tired themselves somewhat and aban-doned their sling shooting.
 They rounded the point and started walking slowly southeastward along the south beach.
-Paneak, I'm getting hungry.
-Do you think we should eat our caribou meat now?" asked Punnik.
-"I'm hungry too.
-Let's eat," Paneak replied.